Theme - Jaws of the Wolf

 With fewer models you have fewer attacks (unless you bring a lot of multi-killer attacks like AOE spam, Thresher, etc).
 This will make it hard to deal with infantry swarms or anything else that needs you to roll a lot of dice.
 Against those sorts of lists you're going to be faced with several enemy models surviving simply because you had to ignore them this turn; so you have to be smarter about what you can safely ignore.

 Be on the lookout when you place the theme benefit forest patch.
 You probably don't want to give concealment /LOS block to the enemy's outflanking units, and definitely don't want Baldur1 teleporting to your caster mid-game.

 List Building Tips

-Another approach to building lists in this theme, would be to take advantage of the stealth models with high DEF stats.
-Kayazy are excellent at gumming up the opponent's slowed down army while your battlegroup gets into position to either line up the assassination or prepare for the attrition.
+A completely different approach to list-building is to spam all the high-DEF stealth models available.
+Kayazy are excellent at gumming up the opponent's army while your battlegroup gets into position to either line up the assassination or prepare for the attrition.